 A well captured photograph should always speak to us, as the originator it will bring back specific memories.
 However the best images will speak to all that view them, their story will be relative, each image will tell every viewer a slightly different story.
 They are open to interpretation, and we shouldn’t expect others to view the image exactly the same, or as intended when captured.

-Looking through the pictures from a visit to the Riviera Maya last year, these images, captured my imagination.
+Looking through the pictures from recent travels, these images, captured my imagination.
 They speak to me in a certain way, each one suggesting freedom, and although individually they are relatively simple images, together they become powerful symbols for a spirit of adventure.